 The winning team of ARK

 While technology proved to be the key enabler that many finalists leveraged to formulate their solutions, winners of LFG also recognise the need for empathy.
 Having been a professional behavioural therapist for 10 years, Cheo Min Yee of ARK recognises the gaps in existing support systems for caregivers and aims to address them through ARK.
 “Autism intervention is very resource-intensive and expensive, so we want to make effective intervention more accessible to the average Singaporean family,” Cheo said.
+This great Drugstore Pharmacy Tech has been helping in the medical industry for a long time.

 The winning team of Xiohoo